kapla0011/InsomniacUnwindingCrossProcess/README.md

 Expected results:
 - **Awake:** 2 hits (`DEADBEEF` in `.rdata` and `.data`)
 - **Sleeping:** 0 hits (signatures encrypted)

-## Implementation

-This POC is only used to showcase the power of surgical unwind data preservation.
-If you want to use this approach in production with a C2, you will have to do some legwork.
-The code idea is that both beacon and sleepmask must live in backed memory (stomped modules)

 ## Key Insight